jaysgitaccount/notes/computer-science-notes.md

 ## Linked List

 Let's cover a data structure that may be a better alternative for arrays in some cases: **linked lists**.

+A linked list is a *linear collection of data elements* of any type (called *nodes*), where each node has a value, and a property that points to the next node in the linked list.

 Let's say we want to store an ordered list of objects.
 The natural choice would be an array: